 EXTRACTION VESSEL is packed full of dried cannabis that has been very finely grated through a stainless steel screen.
 The vessel, manufactured by machinists employed by Critical Solutions, is six inches in diameter and four feet deep.
-It holds 20 liters -typically, six pounds of ground cannabis, which will yield about three liters of essential oil.
+It holds 20 liters -typically, six pounds of ground cannabis, which will yield 200-300 grams of essential oil.